 Yes, companies and other corporate bodies can become investors.

 When you invest in growing companies and startups, you are investing for the time when the company becomes large and you make an exit when there is an IPO or trade sale.
+Depending on the type of shares issued by the company, your shares may also be redeemed after a certain period.

 Investors pay no fees when they make an investment. pitchIN charges Issuers a fee for successfully raising money through our platform.

 Platform operators have to implement systems and processes that ensure protection of investors and public interest, the proper functioning of the market, promote fairness and transparency and manage any conflict of interest that may arise.
+Specifically, they have to:

 Equity Crowdfunding is risky.
 You are investing in early stage companies which may not do well and could even fail.
 You could lose part or all of your investment.
 You may not be able to sell your shares easily.